unkokaeru/bilbois/content/Organised/Quests.md

 #questlog #index

 Here's my Quest log!
 Basically a to-do list levering the [[Hobbies/Psychology/Zeigarnik Effect|Zeigarnik Effect]].

 > [!TODO]+ [[../Private/TCT/TCT Questline|TCT Questline]] (0/15 hours a week)
-> Main goal right now is to complete the **database design**, as well as email the TCT team about what I've done so far and **request access** to the rest of the Google Sheets.
+> Main goal right now is to complete the **database design**, as well as email the TCT team about what I've done so far and **request access** (Tuesday) to the rest of the Google Sheets.
 > > [!TODO]- Extended to-do list
 > > ![[../Private/TCT/TCT Questline#^todo-list-id]]